Bigerbes: Introduction

 In order to restrict attention to a simple category of topological spaces, and to avoid expanding the paper further, we do not develop the theory of connections on bigerbes here, though this will be done in a future work.
 We also do not discuss here the bigerbe analogue of bundle gerbe modules or the related theory of generalized morphisms due to Waldorf \cite{waldorf2007more}.

-The first section below contains a discussion of covers and locally split maps, which is the context for the rest of the paper, and our notation for \v Cech theory is introduced in \S\ref{S:cech}.
+Section~\ref{S:cechtheory} below contains a discussion of covers and locally split maps, which is the context for the rest of the paper, and our notation for \v Cech theory is introduced in \S\ref{S:cech}.